Metro Line M4 (Budapest Metro)

 Before Line 4 was built, only Line 2 served the Buda side of the river.
-Daily ridership has been estimated at 185,000-195,000 The line operates using fully automated Alstom Metropolis train sets, which are also used on Line 2.
+Daily ridership has been estimated at 185,000-195,000 The line operates using fully automated Alstom Metropolis train sets, which are also used on Line 2, although on line 2 the trains are 5 cars in length and have a cab, while on line 4 the trains are 4 cars in length and do not have a cab.

-In Hungary the construction of the line has been widely criticised because its route was perceived as outdated, although the general city-structure and population density remained unchanged.
+In Hungary, the construction of the line has been widely criticised because its route was perceived as outdated, although the general city-structure and population density remained unchanged.
 The line has been noted for its high costs and inordinate delays — 17 in total — during construction.

 History

 The first plans for a fourth metro line were developed in 1972; the line was planned to run between South Buda and Rákospalota/Újpalota, later to Zugló.
 The first decree was made in 1976 and the government intended to start construction in 1978, however the project was suspended in 1978, in favour of extending Line 3.

 Construction eventually started in 2004, and the first section with 10 stations opened in 2014.

 M4 has a transfer station for Line 2 at Keleti pályaudvar and for Line 3 at Kálvin tér station.